Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Abstract

 \section{Abstract}

-In this work, we consider the problems of learning junta distributions, their quantum counterparts (quantum junta states) and $\mathsf{QAC}^0$ circuits, which we show to be close to juntas.\\
+In this work, we consider the problems of learning junta distributions, their quantum counterparts (quantum junta states), and $\mathsf{QAC}^0$ circuits, which we show to be close to juntas.\\

 \textbf{Junta distributions.} A probability distribution $p:\{-1,1\}^n\to \mathbb [0,1]$ is a $k$-junta if it only depends on $k$ bits.
-We show that they can be learned with to error $\eps$ in total variation distance from $O(2^k\log(n)/\eps^2)$ samples, which quadratically improves the upper bound of Aliakbarpour et al.\ (COLT'16) and matches their lower bound in every parameter.\\
+We show that they can be learned to within additive error $\eps$ in total variation distance by $O(2^k\log(n)/\eps^2)$ samples, which quadratically improves the upper bound given by Aliakbarpour, Blais, and Rubinfeld (COLT'16) and matches their lower bound in every parameter.\\

 \textbf{Junta states.} We initiate the study of $n$-qubit states that are $k$-juntas, those that are the tensor product of a $k$-qubit state and an $(n-k)$-qubit maximally mixed state.
 We show that these states can be learned with error $\eps$ in trace distance with $O(12^{k}\log(n)/\eps^2)$ single copies.
 We also prove a lower bound of $\Omega((4^k+\log (n))/\eps^2)$ copies.
 Additionally, we show that, for constant $k$, $\tilde{\Theta}(2^n/\eps^2)$ copies are necessary and sufficient to test whether a state is $\eps$-close or $7\eps$-far from being a $k$-junta.\\